msacchi/ISTA-FISTA-and-IRLS/README.md

 # ISTA FISTA and IRLS

-Algorithms for sparse inversion for GEOPH-531 (Geophysical Inverse Problems).
-We obtain the sparse solution to a system of linear equation by minimizing the cost function $J$
+A repository of algorithms for sparse inversion for GEOPH-531 (Geophysical Inverse Problems).
+The idea is to obtain the sparse solution to the problem

+$$A x - y \approx 0$$

+which translates into minimizing the following cost function

 $$J = \|A x - y \|_2^2 + \lambda \|x \|_1$$

-via ISTA, FISTA and IRLS, see [PDF Document](https://github.com/msacchi/ISTA-FISTA-and-IRLS/blob/main/notes_ista.pdf).
+The notebook shows how to minimize J via ISTA, FISTA and IRLS, see [PDF Document](https://github.com/msacchi/ISTA-FISTA-and-IRLS/blob/main/notes_ista.pdf) for a more complete description of the problem.